brynmailer/invoice-manager/README.md

 ## Setup

-Ensure that you have NodeJS, Yarn and Composer installed on your system.
+Ensure that you have NodeJS, NPM and Composer installed on your system.

 ```sh
 git clone https://github.com/brynmailer/invoice-manager.git